 On Friday I meet my very first Instagram fellow blogger follower!
 (That’s a mouth full) Shannon with It’s Sew Shannon!
 Shannon is SUPER UBER talented!
 She can sew just about anything and makes the most beautiful quilts!
 You can find her on Instagram and follow her as she shares her talents!
 You’ll be amazed and fall in love just like I did!

-These are a quick and super yummy cookie to make.
-Who doesn’t like a quick cookie recipe!
+These are quick and super yummy cookie.
+Who doesn’t like a quick cookie recipe?